 - The experimental approach planned.
 (This should be concise, but detailed enough so that reviewers can judge the approach.
 It may include remedies for difficulties that are already known.)

 - The sum of money requested and how it is to be spent.

 3. The laboratory, and especially the applicant, should not already be involved in several projects.
 The submission must cite any existing support and any relevant fund-seeking (or approach to a company) that is pending or has been rejected, or which the proposed work might render feasible.
-The bid limit is £1250 or, if requesting vacation help, £2000.
+The bid limit is £4,000 which can be split to cover a student as well as consumables.
 An applicant must cite any previous application to the Fund.

 4. Applicants must be a current Early Career, Full or Emeritus member of the Biochemical Society at the closing date of the round applied to.

 5. Where a short-term stipend is sought, the person must be engaged in benchwork rather than writing-up; if it is for a student, the application should state whether the work would be done before the student's final year.
 Bench expenditure may include special materials or minor capital items.

 Note: The Summer Vacation Studentships Scheme can also support vacation help, but the emphasis is different.
 The Eric Reid Fund emphasizes progress in methodology, and a student of any year (or just finished a degree course) may be supported for this.

 6. A short career sketch of the applicant is needed, with an indication of familiarity with the work area (a few citations for example).
 If the applicant is not in an established post, an endorsement by a senior colleague, preferably the Head of Department, should be given.